tn-py/discord-ai-bot/README.md

 GiGi is an always-listening AI assistant that responds when users mention its name:

-- Processes all chat messages through Google's Gemini 2.5 Flash
+- Processes all chat messages through OpenAI
 - Activates when users mention "GiGi" in any message
-- Primary response engine is an OpenAI Assistant
+- Powered by OpenAI Assistant
-- Falls back to Gemini if OpenAI cannot be reached
 - No commands needed - just chat naturally and mention "GiGi"

 Examples: